MarketIN-Inc/marketin_laravel_bridge/README.md

 - **Automatic conversion tracking**: The package listens to Paystack verification responses emitted by Laravel's HTTP client and queues conversions automatically—no code changes required.
 A middleware fallback is included for teams that proxy the raw JSON directly to the browser.
 - Drop-in conversion pipeline: attribution parameters survive gateway redirects and confirmed Paystack webhooks queue a Market!N conversion without manual wiring.
 - Automatic Paystack instrumentation: metadata injection, webhook dispatching, and conversion queuing now run out of the box—no checkout boilerplate required.
+- Marketing identifiers always win: Paystack metadata is rewritten with the captured `pid`/`cid`/`aid`, while the original catalog product ID is preserved as `catalog_product_id` for internal bookkeeping.
 - **Comprehensive logging**: When `MARKETIN_DEBUG=true`, see exactly what's happening in `laravel.log` with actionable error messages and clear success indicators.
 - Extensible helper that accepts per-render overrides for advanced pages or A/B tests.